Mission Statement, Program Goals and Objectives

 Objectives:

-- Within the 5-year period after DPD program completion, 80% of DPD graduates who apply to supervised practice programs will be accepted/matched to a dietetic internship
+• Within the 5-year period after DPD program completion, 80% of DPD graduates who apply to supervised practice programs will be accepted/matched into a dietetic internship.

-- > 70% of Senior Projects are ranked acceptable or exemplary (3 or 4 on a 4-point scale).
+• 70% of Senior Projects are ranked acceptable or exemplary (3 or 4, on 4 pt scale).

-- 80% of the students in the Applied Nutrition concentration will complete the coursework for graduation within 150% of 5 academic quarters (23 months) after completion of FSN 328 Nutrient Metabolism 1 or FSN 331: Macronutrient Metabolism.
+• At least 80% of the students in the Applied Nutrition concentration will complete program requirements within 3 years (23 months) of planned program length (after completion of FSN 328–Nutrient Metabolism 1, or FSN 331 Macronutrient Metabolism (course changed)).

 Program Goal #2: